S-7mza/project-dashboard-template/workshops/08_PRE_WORK_TRAINING_HANDOFF.md

 - List of user groups and their proficiency levels.

 Required attendees
-- Training lead, PM, product owner, representative end-users.
+- Training lead, product owner, representative end-users.

 Attachments to include in invite
 - `follow_up/FUP_TEMPLATE.md` and training materials